taustation-fan/userscripts/README.md

 `storage-tracker.user.js` augments the Public Market to show which items you already own.
 First visit "Coretechs > Storage" to store all your items into your browser's persistent localStorage.
-Then when you view "Market > Public Marker", each listing includes the quantity you already own.
+Then when you view "Market > Public Market", each listing includes the quantity you already own.
 Hover your mouse over the quantity to view on which stations your items are stored.
 Remember to revisit "Coretechs > Storage" after storing any new items.